darwino/darwino-documentation/Developer Guide/Appendix 2. Mapping between a Darwino DB and a relational database.md

 index.valuesExtract(“\”$\””) will specify the root of the JSON value (the entire document) as the value to extract.
 This is using JSON Path expressions.

  When specifying the keys, you can specify whether the keys are unique or not.
 This is done by calling the setUniqueKey(Boolean uniqueKey) method.

-setUpdateWithUserData() specifies whether the index should be updated when a document’s social data, which is stored outside of the document, is changed, even if the document itself has not been changed.
-An example of this would be if you are tracking ratings for documents and you wish to display the average rating for each document.
-Rather than recalculate the average every time you query the index, you would store the rating average every time the ratings are changed.
-By default, the index is not updated when the social data changes.

-setUpdateWithUserData() can also be used to store the number of child documents for a parent document.
-But this is like recalculating the index of a parent document, while a child is updated (parentId).
-So there is an option to the save() method that forces the parent document, or the sync master, to update as well.